8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Basic silicone anal beads are ideal if you’re on a budget or just exploring anal beads for the first time.
 There are countless options on the market in this category, but here are a few I trust:

-Best Glass Anal Beads
+Best Glass Beads

 Glass is a fantastic material for sex toys.
 It is smooth, rigid and unyielding and also allows you to play with temperature by warming it up or cooling it down if you want to.

-Best Metal Anal Beads
+Best Metal Beads

 Metal, like glass, is rigid and perfect for temperature play.
 Some people also find its aesthetic incredibly sexy!
 Stainless steel is the best material for metal sex toys, though other metals (aluminium is a popular choice) can work for most people as long as you don’t have an allergy, and may be cheaper.